Fanvue

 Emails for creators

-Admin Notes for internal teams
+Admin Notes for support teams

 No shared visibility